In the Penal Colony

-"In the Penal Colony" ("In der Strafkolonie") (also translated as "In the Penal Settlement") is a short story by Franz Kafka written in German in October 1914, revised in November 1918, and first published in October 1919.
+"In the Penal Colony" ("In der Strafkolonie"; also translated as "In the Penal Settlement") is a short story by Franz Kafka written in German in October 1914, revised in November 1918, and first published in October 1919.

-The story is set in an unnamed penal colony and describes the last use of an elaborate torture and execution device that carves the commandment that the condemned prisoner has transgressed on his skin as he slowly dies over the course of twelve hours.
+The story is set in an unnamed penal colony and describes the last use of an elaborate torture and execution device that carves the name of the offense that the condemned prisoner committed on his skin as he slowly dies over the course of twelve hours.
 As the plot unfolds, the reader learns more and more about the machine, including its origin and original justification.

 Plot outline

 Characters

 There are only four characters, each named according to his role in the story.
-The Condemned is a man scheduled for execution, the Soldier is responsible for guarding him, the Officer is in charge of the machine that will execute the Condemned, and the Traveler is a European dignitary and visitor.
+The Condemned is a man scheduled for execution, the Soldier is responsible for guarding him, the Officer is in charge of the machine that will execute the Condemned, and the Traveller is a European dignitary and visitor.

 Synopsis

-The story focuses on the Traveler, who has just arrived in an island penal colony and is encountering its brutal execution machine for the first time.
+The story focuses on the Traveller, who has just arrived in an island penal colony and is encountering its brutal execution machine for the first time.
 Everything about the functioning of the intricate machine and its purpose and history is told to him by the Officer.
-The Soldier and the Condemned, who is unaware that he has been sentenced to die for failing to get up and salute his superior's door each hour during his night watch, placidly watch from nearby.
+The Soldier and the Condemned, who is unaware that he has been sentenced to die for failing to get up and salute outside his captain's door each hour during his night watch, and for resisting when the captain whipped him across the face, placidly watch from nearby.

 Under the judicial process associated with the machine, the accused is always assumed to be guilty and is not given a chance to defend himself.
 As punishment, the law the man has broken is inscribed progressively deeper on his body over a period of 12 hours as he slowly dies from his wounds.
 During their final six hours in the machine, the accused supposedly experiences a religious epiphany.
 The machine was designed by the colony's previous Commandant, of whom the Officer is a devoted supporter.
 He carries its blueprints with him and is the only person who can decipher them, not allowing anyone else to handle them.

 Eventually, it becomes clear that the machine has fallen out of favor since the death of the previous Commandant and the appointment of a successor.
 The Officer is nostalgic regarding the torture device and the values that were initially associated with it, recalling the crowds that used to attend each execution.
 Now, he is the last outspoken proponent of the machine, but he strongly believes in its form of justice and the infallibility of the previous Commandant.